-Instead, take advantage of an eCommerce platform that can automate much of the work required to launch an online store, populate it with products, manage sales, and more.
+Instead, take advantage of an eCommerce platform that can automate much of the work required to launch an online store, populate it with products, manage sales and more.
 There are hundreds of eCommerce platforms available, but not all of them offer the features you need to run a successful online store over the long term.
-When comparing platforms, be sure to assess relevant considerations:
+When comparing platforms, make sure that you assess relevant considerations:

 Does the platform give you the option of hosting your website on the cloud or does it require you to set up and manage your own server?

 Your eCommerce platform should let you deliver a consistent shopping experience across customers' devices, whether they prefer a PC, phone or tablet.
 For example, keep the same items inside the customer's virtual shopping basket even if they switch from a desktop computer to a smartphone.